 Emma Jeanne Bradley celebrated her 85th birthday on April 12, at the Larned VFW with her children, grandchildren, extended family and members of Escue Chapel CME Church.
 Emma Jeanne and guests played games, sang songs and reminisced about living 85 years and the events she has witnessed in her life.
 Tributes were read and given to Emma Jeanne by her family.

 Months of hard work will culminate Monday night at 7 p.m. as all of the Great Bend Sixth Grade Band members join forces for their annual concert at GBHS gym.
 Schools represented include Eisenhower, Jefferson, Lincoln, Park, Riley, Holy Family and Central Kansas Christian Academy.

 As the lights dimmed and the images flickered on the screen, the movie audience stepped into the lives of young farmers and ranchers as they took on the tasks of running their families' operations.
 No wannabe Bogarts or Bacalls, just honest-to-goodness people who work the land.

-The following meals will be served March 10 through March 14.
+The following meals will be served April 14 through April 17.
 The secondary schools also have available daily: Main dish second choices, chef's salad, combo lunches and choice of vegetables and dessert.
 The breakfast menu is offered only to students in USD 428.
 Menus are subject to change without notice.
 Milk served with all meals.
 All meals as offered meet USDA nutritional guidelines.